nbehrnd/fortran-lang_webpage/source/learn/f95_features/language_elements.md

 t%a   t%b   t%c
 ```

-which, in turn, have ultimate components of type real:
+which, in turn, have ultimate components of `type real`:

 ```f90
 t%a%x   t%a%y   t%b%x   etc.